 Customers are driving businesses to report on the materials and chemicals used in their products.
-What information do you need to demonstrate that your product line is preferred?
+What information do you need, to demonstrate that your product line is preferable?
 How do you document the chemicals in your products in a clear way that customers can understand?

 The mindset.
 First, set your company up to succeed on your product transparency mission.
 Embrace the ability to be more open about your products’ impacts both within your organization and with your customers.
 You will be opening up to learning more about your products and while you may not like your initial findings, you’ll have a tremendous opportunity to change materials to more sustainable ones.

 The information.
-Customers are used to comparing nutrition label on food items.
+Most people are used to comparing nutrition labels on food items.
 They can readily see which ingredients were used, as well as specific information based on serving size.
-For building products, consumers want to know where it was made, how long it’s expected to last, and what potentially harmful ingredients are in it.
-In general, remember that customers want to see that you have the information to design better products, even if they don’t analyze every label or disclosure.
+For consumer goods, consumers want to know where an item was made, how long it’s expected to last, and what potentially harmful ingredients are in it.
+In the building product industry, many different labels exist to demonstrate this information (e.g. Declare Labels, HPDs, LEED documentation).
+There is no systematic single transparency label used in any industry at the moment.
+However, there is an opportunity to be a first mover in your industry.
+Remember that customers want to see that you have the information to design better products, even if they don’t analyze every label or disclosure.

 Your suppliers.
-Work with your supply chain to understand the materials used to make your product.
-If your suppliers don’t want to include proprietary information, that’s fine, as long as they identify chemical hazards so you can take them into your design and disclosures.
+Work with your supply chain to understand the materials used to make your product(s).
+If your suppliers don’t want to include proprietary information, that’s fine, as long as they identify chemical hazards so you can take them into account with your design and disclosures.

 Align all of your products’ chemicals with matching hazard data from reliable sources including CA Prop 65, US EPA, US NIH and many others across the globe.
 Identify any that are flagged for concern and look for similar alternatives that are more sustainable.
 It reduces the risk for your company to be using safer alternatives, and your customers will be grateful to purchase products that are healthier for them and the environment.